 8-Limited access to resources

-The pandemic has led to a shortage of resources, such as beds, ventilators, and other equipment, making it difficult for healthcare providers to provide their patients’ care.
+The pandemic has led to a shortage of resources, such as beds, ventilators, and other equipment, making it difficult for healthcare providers to care for their patients.

 9-Difficulty in maintaining continuity of care